Swans in Ambleside Park

-West Vancouver places Ambleside Pond’s cygnets to the Maple Ridge Bird Sanctuary where their wings are pinioned, and they are fostered until good adoptive homes are found.
+West Vancouver places Ambleside Pond’s cygnets at a bird sanctuary where their wings are pinioned and they are fostered until good adoptive homes are found.

 The only option to pinioning the wings and adopting out the cygnets is “addling” the eggs, so they do not hatch.
 Although removing cygnets from parents can be temporarily difficult, we have chosen to let the swans breed.